r4ngu/FileDM-Bypass-Fixed/README.md

 ---
 ## Usage

-Download the executable file from DirectFileDL (e.g. file_123456.exe).\n Run the script with the executable file as an argument (e.g. python bypass.py file_123456.exe) or drag the executable to the .py script.\n
-The script will print the direct download link and copy it to your clipboard.
+Download the executable file from DirectFileDL (e.g. file_123456.exe).\nRun the script with the executable file as an argument (e.g. python bypass.py file_123456.exe) or drag the executable to the .py script.\nThe script will print the direct download link and copy it to your clipboard.

 ---
 ## How it works